heidepiek/Aurora-T41/README.md

 Aurora LED Matrix – Teensy 4.1 Fork

+This is a Teensy 4.1 fork of the beautiful Aurora LED Matrix project.
-In my opinion, Aurora is one of the most beautiful LED matrix projects out there.
-I first discovered it through Manny Miller from Cinelights, who made a fun little project on his YouTube channel.
-After seeing that, I really wanted to get Aurora running on my own 64x64 LED matrix.

-With Manny’s help, I got the right libraries and managed a working version on my Teensy 3.6 with the SmartMatrix Shield v4.
-Time passed, and recently I decided to bring the project back to life — this time on a Teensy 4.1.
-As usual, it wasn’t entirely smooth sailing, but I finally have a working version!
+I first discovered Aurora through Manny Miller (Cinelights) on YouTube, and I immediately wanted to run it on my own 64x64 LED matrix.
+With his help, I got it working on a Teensy 3.6 with the SmartMatrix Shield v4.
+Recently, I brought the project back to life on a Teensy 4.1 with the SmartLEDShield for Teensy v5, and after some adjustments, it’s fully functional!

-What Works
+Features ✨

-All original patterns run perfectly.
+All original Aurora patterns work.

-Audio-reactive patterns using the MSGEQ7 function as expected.
+Audio-reactive patterns using the MSGEQ7 display correctly.

-Animated GIFs display correctly.
+Animated GIFs are fully supported.

-TXT message files scroll beautifully.
+TXT message files scroll smoothly.

 Clock works with the RTC module.

-What Doesn’t
+Known Limitations ⚠️

-JSON file support isn’t working yet.
+JSON file support is not working yet.

-The menu required adjustments due to the differences between Teensy 3.6 and 4.1 chips.
+Menu required adjustments due to differences between Teensy 3.6 and 4.1 chips.

-Despite these minor issues, the project is fully playable and enjoyable.
-It’s a fun, working Aurora experience on a Teensy 4.1 — scroll messages, watch patterns, and enjoy the LEDs!
+Quick Start / Installation 🚀

+Install Arduino 1.8.12.

+Install Teensyduino 1.53.

+Connect your Teensy 4.1 with the SmartLEDShield for Teensy v5.

+Open the Aurora-T41.ino file in Arduino IDE.

+All required libraries are included in this repository.

+Compile and upload to your Teensy.

+💡 Tip: Make sure the board selected in Arduino IDE is Teensy 4.1 before compiling.

+Libraries Used 📚

+All libraries needed for this project are included in the repository.
+No additional downloads are required.

+Screenshots / GIFs (optional)

+Example of Aurora patterns running on a 64x64 matrix.

+Credits 🙏

+Original Aurora LED Matrix by Pixelmatix.

+Special thanks to Manny Miller (Cinelights) for guidance and library support.

+License 📄

+This fork follows the same license terms as the original project.